Digital Temperature Controlled Worksurface

 The system operates using two separate microcontrollers.
 One handles all user input and draws the menu system on the LCD (referred to internally as the LCD microcontroller), and another handles the state machine and PID control loop that operates the cold plate (referred to internally as the TCU, or Temperature Control Unit).
 The second microcontroller is also responsible for reading the NTC Thermistor temperature probes and controlling the cooling fans' speeds.

-To allow consistent communication between both microcontrollers, I developed a simple RS232 protocol with commands that could be sent between both Arduino microcontrollers using the Arduino softwareserial library so that the host Arduino's USB serial port could still be used.
+To allow consistent communication between both microcontrollers, I developed a simple serial protocol with commands that could be sent between both Arduino microcontrollers using the Arduino softwareserial library so that the host Arduino's USB serial port could still be used.

 The final summary of all commands that the systems (LCD and TCU) accepts is shown below: